 Advisors may take a few days to respond to your voicemail or email message especially during peak times, such as during the registration period.
 Advisors may also have their office hours posted on their doors; stopping by during those times is also an option.
 If you still cannot reach your advisor after 2-3 days, you can seek advice through your Department Chair.

 What is considered full-time or a full load?

-In order to be considered a full-time student, students must take at least 12 credits per semester.
-If you are considering taking less than 12 credits and receive financial aid, please discuss with the Financial Assistance and Planning Office how this may affect your aid.
+In order to be considered a full-time student, you must take at least 12 credits per semester.
+If at any point during the semester you fall below 12 credits, your status will be adjusted and your financial aid or ability to live on-campus may be impacted.
+If you are considering taking less than 12 credits, please discuss with your advisor and Student Central to see how this may affect your aid.

 How do I change my major?

-Fill out a Change of Major form and have your advisor or program coordinator sign it.
-Change of Major forms can also be found in the Registrar’s office or in the Advising Center.
+The process of changing a major or minor is simple and involves filling out a Change of Major form and having your advisor sign it.
+While the process is quick and easy, it is important that you speak to your advisor and discuss the matter in detail.
+Change of Major forms can also be found in the Registrar’s office or in the Library, Learning & Career Center

 You can find the curriculum sheets for your major by clicking here.
 Typically students follow the catalog of the year they enter, so it would be the same for the curriculum sheets.
 If you don’t see a link to your curriculum sheets or have any questions related to this please consult with an academic advisor.

 “Gen-Ed” refers to the College’s General Education Requirements.
 Students need to take classes that fall into specific literacy categories and students have options as to what specific courses they take to fulfill these requirements.
 A complete listing of “gen-ed” courses can be found online.
 Your advisor will likely discuss these requirements when you meet with them to register for courses.